Friends of the Richmond Library Used Bookstore NEW SUMMER EXTENDED HOURS:

 Donate Books

-The Friends of the Library welcome donations of used books in good condition are at the following locations:
+The Friends of the Library welcome donations of used books in good condition at the our Bookstore and the Book Shed at Richmond Recycling Depot.

 Friends of the Library Bookstore